-Oliver became our gate holder, he would stop and make sure we were all safely through before running on ahead onto the next one.
-Finley turned his attentions back to food fairly quickly so we stopped and grabbed a quick bite out of our backpacks by Crowden Clough.
+Oliver became our gate holder.
+He would stop and make sure we were all safely through before running on ahead onto the next one.
+Finley turned his attentions back to food fairly quickly so we stopped and grabbed a quick bite by Crowden Clough.
 I had packed extra food for day two, consisting of biscuits, sausage rolls, chicken pops and the occasional graze bar.
 We hid among the trees so our food didn’t get wet, the occasional walker coming past and eyeing up our fantastic cuisine.

 Eventually we mustered up enough energy to wander on and follow the path round to Jacobs ladder.
-As we rounded the corner and took in the height, mother proclaimed she was not going up and sat herself down at the bottom.
+As we rounded the corner and took in the height, mother proclaimed she was not going up and sat herself down.
 She is terrified of heights and has got osteoarthritis so I can’t blame her!

 The children climbed all over the stack, placing new pieces of rock at the top.
 We took a few pictures and screamed down to nanny, wondering if she’d keeled over yet.

-Finally, we headed back down, on the opposite side of the hill with Molly hopping over the rocks as she does.
-Nanny had cooled down a little bit and was regretting not having kept active as her muscles had started seizing up.
+Finally, we headed back down, on the opposite side of the hill with Molly hopping over the rocks.
+Nanny had cooled down a little bit and was regretting not keeping active as her muscles had started seizing up.
 She shook them out and we set off the way we had come, back to the start line.

 Eventually we noticed the rain had started to ease off and it was little more than a fine mist.
-Although we were still sopping wet, it felt good to take off our hoods and breathe in some clean fresh air.
+Although we were still sopping wet, it felt good to take off our hoods and breathe in clean fresh air.
 We laughed, we bonded and we took in the beauty of the scenery around us.
-The children were amazing and only really started to grumble on the last section of the farmlands, back to the start of the route.
+The children were amazing and only started to grumble on the last section of the farmlands.
 They pictured the nice cold pint and rallied up the last of their reserves to push forwards and complete their marathon.
 We all crossed the finish line together, breathing a sigh of relief that we’d made it all safely.

-Sat in the warmth of the Nags head, the children lost their worries in their bowls of chocolate ice cream and pints of squash.
+Sat in the warmth of the Nags head, the children lost their worries in bowls of chocolate ice cream and pints of squash.
 We stretched our limbs and stood in front of the fire, trying to regain feeling in our fingertips.
-We felt a sense of completion, content that we had done what we had set out to do, despite coming up against a few hurdles on the way.
-A good amount of money had been raised for a deserving charity and we had challenged ourselves in the process.
+We felt a sense of completion.
+Content that we had done what we had set out to do, despite coming up against a few hurdles on the way.
+A good amount of money raised for a deserving charity and we had challenged ourselves in the process.